S P Lohia Foundation

 Cultural Focus on South Asian Heritage

 Multiple grants and Aarti Lohia's board positions demonstrate strong interest in South Asian art and culture.
 She has stated: “For me, engagement with the South Asian community in London is of primary importance.”
-Organizations working in this space may be more likely to attract attention.
+Organisations working in this space may be more likely to attract attention.

 Innovation in Underserved Areas

 Despite supporting established institutions, the foundation shows interest in overlooked needs.
 Aarti Lohia specifically noted that archiving and digitisation “get little attention” but are “vital,” leading to support for the IFA Archive project.
-Organizations addressing neglected but important gaps may resonate with this approach.
+Organisations addressing neglected but important gaps may resonate with this approach.

 Impact on Living Artists and Emerging Talent